adamboy7/DSUwU/README.md

 ## Running the server

 ```
-python server.py [--port PORT] [--server-id HEX] [--controller1-script PATH]
+python server.py [--port PORT] [--server-id HEX]
-                 [--controller2-script PATH] [--controller3-script PATH]
+                 [--controller1-script PATH] [--controller2-script PATH]
-                 [--controller4-script PATH] [--controller5-script PATH ...]
+                 [--controller3-script PATH] [--controller4-script PATH]
 ```

 If no options are provided the server listens on UDP port 26760 and uses the example controller scripts found in `demo/` to generate input.
 Custom scripts can be supplied per slot with the `--controllerN-script` arguments.
+Slot 0 is disabled by default but can be manually enabled with `--controller0-script`, which starts disconnected unless a script is specified.
 A `demo/pygame_controller.py` script is also provided for capturing real controller input using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯

-Slots beyond 4 are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, etc, up to a soft limit of 256.
-(Slots beyond 256 can still technically be created, but standard port info packet structures have a 1 byte limit.
+Slots beyond four are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, and so on, up to a soft limit of
+256. (Slots beyond 256 can still technically be created, but standard port info packet structures have a 1 byte limit.
 Most standard clients "tolerate" 8 controllers).
 Passing `None` as the script path (any case) keeps the slot disconnected, without creating any additional threads.
 Using `idle` instead (any case) marks the slot as connected and initializes a controller object, without creating any additional threads.
 Scripts can read and write to other slots (at a small risk of input race conditions), accessing a non-existent slot will automatically create it.